PolyBooks/sdp_polyBooks/summaries/sprint10.md

 This week set up the project to use mock firebase instances for tests.
 I then did some refactoring, removing unused code.
 I did stuff that had to be done so I believe it was a good week.
 Next week I will probably work more with the other team members to be closer to finishing the very important features

 ## Joshua
+This week I was able to finish all the tasks I had.
+I got more familiar at using foreign API's and at using different parsing methods.
+Nest week I will probably work on some other features at those I had to implemet are mostly done

 ## Nicolas